TobyJef/total-war-trumps/README.md

   Deployment

-  - The site Total War Trumps was deployed to Github pages.
+  - The site Total War: Trumps was deployed to Github pages.

-To deploy the page on Github pages, the steps below are:
+To deploy the page on Github pages, the steps below are as follows:

 Login to Github.
 Go to the repository for this project, TobyJef/total-war-trumps.